 occasion where you need cute packaging for a little treat!
 The paper that Barb included in her kit is so pretty and is flocked for some fun texture.
 I'd never made a little bag like this before and I really like it!

 The next card is made with Tammi's kit.
 Hers features another Changito stamp - I think these girls were trying to kill me by making me butcher all these monkeys with my poor coloring!
 I stamped the background of the card with PTI's Polka Dot Basics to mimic the polka dots on the patterned paper by Fancy Pants Designs.
-I kept this card very simple - just a few layers of paper and then the main image is popped up with dimensionals on a mat punched with my Marvy mega scalloped oval punch.
+I kept this card very simple - just a few layers of p

 And finally, we have the card I made with Colleen's kit.
 This image is from a set by Storage Units, Ink, and More and definitely forced me to stretch my creativity a little, as I don't normally stamp with images like this one.
 I colored the boy and girl with SU and Copic markers and kept this one pretty simple too, only adding the small flower gemstones in the corner.